PSY6983-2021/picard_project/README.md

 ## Classifier model

-A SVM classifier was run to see if it is possible to predict which dataset the fMRI data came from.
+A SVM classifier was computed to see if it is possible to predict which dataset the fMRI data came from.
 The linear classifier was able to predict the dataset with an accuracy of 84.2 ± 1.6 %.

 *Confusion matrices across the 5-fold cross-validation.*
 <p align="center">